About the information we collect from you and why we do so.

 If you decline to provide the required personal data, this may affect your application.

-For employees of accredited organisations only - we need to know if you are surplus or a priority mover to allow you to apply at certain stages of the recruitment process and to make sure that you are given priority over others when applying on level transfer.
+For employees of accredited organisations only - we need to know if you are a priority mover to allow you to apply at certain stages of the recruitment process and to make sure that you are given priority over others when applying on level transfer.

 We need your name and contact details so that we can speak with you about your application.